 The Selection Center is for prospective law enforcement and corrections officers who wish to enter the Basic Law Enforcement or Basic Corrections Academies.
 The Selection Center is not a hiring agency.

-The Full Time Law Enforcement Academy is approximately 24 weeks, Monday through Friday 7:00am to 5:00pm OR Monday-Friday 12:00pm-10:00pm (times vary according to instructional guidelines).
+The Full Time Law Enforcement Academy is approximately 24 weeks, Monday through Friday 7:00am to 5:00pm OR Monday through Thursday 12:00pm - 9pm and 4 hours on Friday (times vary according to instructional guidelines).
 The total tuition and materials fee is approximately $4,000.00 for Florida residents.
 Students must provide proof of Florida residency.
 For out-of-state applicants, tuition is substantially higher.

-The Corrections Academy is approximately 12 weeks, Monday-Thursday, 8:00am to 5:00pm (times vary according to instructional guidelines).
+The Corrections Academy is approximately 12 weeks, Monday through Thursday, 8:00am to 5:00pm (times vary according to instructional guidelines).
 The total tuition and materials fee is approximately $2,000.00 for Florida Residents.
 Students must provide proof of Florida residency.

 Additional costs will include, but are not limited to, the cost of uniforms at approximately $300.00